-Why Might Someone Need a Guardian?
+Why Would an Older Adult Need a Guardian?

 This could include the inability to remember to take necessary medications, maintain regular hygiene, or properly manage finances.
-In these instances, it may be in the elderly person's best interests for a court to appoint a guardian.
+In these instances, it may be in the older adults' best interests for a court to appoint a guardian or conservator.

-What is the Guardianship Process?
+What Is the Guardianship Process?

 States have their own guardianship processes and requirements.
 Generally speaking, the following people or entities can petition a court to designate a guardian:

-A spouse or domestic partner of the elderly person
+- A spouse or domestic partner of the elderly person

-A relative of the elderly person
+- A relative of the older adult

-A friend of the elderly person
+- A friend of the elderly person

-A state or local government agency
+- A state or local government agency

-The guardianship process can be long and complex, perhaps understandably, given that the elderly person will lose some important rights and have his or her care entrusted to another person.
+The guardianship process can be long and complex.
+It is understandably difficult because the older adult will lose some important rights.
+They will have their care entrusted to another person.

-Filing a Petition for Appointment of Conservator form , which requires information about the elderly person, the person filing the petition, relatives of the elderly person, and the reasons why guardianship is necessary
+- Providing required information about the elderly person, the person filing the petition, relatives of the elderly person, and the reasons why guardianship is necessary

-Investigation by a court investigator to determine whether the proposed guardianship is necessary
+- Allowing an investigation by a court investigator to determine whether the proposed guardianship is necessary

 Duties of a Guardian